Darul Uloom Hathazari: History

 Al-Jamiatul Ahlia Darul Ulum Moinul Islam was first established in 1896 CE.
 It was moved to its present location in Hathazari, Bangladesh in 1901.
 The Jamiah introduces the Islamic education and Reformation movement in this region.

 The Hathazari Madrasah became "arguably the most reputable Quomi madrasa in the country."

 Starting in 2004, the Hathazari Madrasa has been at the centre of media attention due to allegations that it is a haven for "terrorist" training.
 This is the first time in the institution's long history that such allegations have been made against the madrasah itself.

 In February 2010, 40 students were arrested for clashing with police and later released.
 Students had snatched a service rifle.

+In 2010, Hefazat-e-Islam Bangladesh emerged from this Madrasa, gaining widespread attention during the 2013 anti-government protests.
+At that time, Shah Ahmad Shafi served as the organization's Amir, while Junaid Babunagari was the Secretary-General.
+Babunagari continued to hold his position in the madrasa after Shafi.
+However, since the 2013 movement, both leaders have undergone changes in their thinking.
+While Ahmad Shafi gradually distanced himself from the opposition stance against the government, Junaid Babunagari remained unwavering in his position.

+On May 5, 2013, a large rally was held by Hefazat-e-Islam Bangladesh at Shapla Chattar in Motijheel, Dhaka.
+However, during the rally, law enforcement agencies conducted an operation and arrested numerous leaders, including the Secretary-General of the organization, Junayed Babunagari.
+The Amir of the organization, Shah Ahmed Shafi, was allowed to return to Chittagong.
+Several cases were filed against Hefazat-e-Islam leaders in connection with this incident.
+As a result of this event, Hefazat-e-Islam emerged as a political force.

+Anas Madani, the son of Ahmad Shafi, played a significant role in his father's change of thinking.
+Madani's involvement in various controversial activities using the influence of his father has raised concerns.
+The madrasa officials were divided into two groups, and the conflict between them came to light after Anas Madani's supporters, led by him, held a meeting of the management committee and removed Junaid Babunagari from his position as the assistant director of the madrasa.
+As a result, on September 16, 2020, students began protesting, demanding the removal of Anas Madani and Ahmad Shafi from the post of Director-General, making Shafi an advisor instead, among other demands.

 Organization and administration

 The Darul Ulum has divided its education system into six major levels: